Shirley Barna - Super Girl Facilitator Trainer

 Carrie Severson - Founder and CEO

 In 2012, Carrie was honored for her work with Severson Sisters through Sally Hansen’s ‘Best of You’ recognition in New York City and was featured in the September 2012 issue of Glamour magazine.
-She is currently enrolled as the first nonprofit into Class 15 of the prestigious two-year AAAME program, sponsored by APS, for small, minority and women-owned enterprises throughout the Phoenix area.
+She was the first nonprofit to graduate from the prestigious AAAME program, sponsored by APS, for small, minority and women-owned enterprises throughout the Phoenix area.
 In January 2013, she was honored as the Young Non-Profit Professional of the Year for Phoenix by the Young Non-Profit Professional Network – Phoenix Chapter.
 She was included in the 2013 Top 50 Power Women issue of New Made Revolution Magazine.
 Most recently, Carrie was selected by USA Network and NBCUniversal as one of the 2013 “Characters Unite” award winners.

 Interested in joining our Advisory Board or Board of Directors?
 Please fill out our Board Interest Form!